Real-time gravitational-wave science with neural posterior estimation: Effect of PSD

 \section{Effect of PSD}

 To give a sense of the size of the effect of the PSD on the posterior, we perform inference on GW150914, where we whiten the strain data with the correct PSD, but provide instead the PSD for GW151012 as context to the neural network.
 This gives a mean JSD across all parameters of 0.005~nat and a maximum JSD of 0.030~nat when compared against the DINGO result using the correct PSD.
-Both of these numbers significantly exceed the JSDs for the worst event when compared to LALInference.
+Both of these numbers significantly exceed the JSDs between DINGO and LALInference runs for all events [largest mean JSD: 0.001~nat (GW170729); largest maximum JSD: 0.006~nat (GW170104, $m_1$)].
 This demonstrates that conditioning the neural network on the PSD is required at the level of accuracy we achieve in this study.

 The worst performing parameters with the incorrect PSD are $t_c$, $d_L$, $\alpha$, and $\delta$, which have a mean JSD of 0.020~nat (see Fig.~\ref{fig:wrong-PSD}).
 These results are consistent with the expectation that the main effect due to using the wrong PSD is to cause a change in the inferred amplitude of the signal in each detector: $d_L$ becomes biased due to the overall amplitude being off, whereas sky position and $t_c$ become biased from relative incorrect amplitudes in the two detectors.